core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The pairwise mode MAY be supported.
 However, it MUST be supported by endpoints that support the CoAP Echo Option {{I-D.ietf-core-echo-request-tag}} and/or block-wise transfers {{RFC7959}}.
 An endpoint implementing only a silent server does not support the pairwise mode.

+The Group Manager MAY indicate that the group uses also the pairwise mode, as part of the group communication policies signalled to candidate group members upon their group joining.

 ## Pre-Requirements

 In order to protect an outgoing message in pairwise mode, a sender needs to know the public key and the Recipient ID for the message recipient, as stored in its own Recipient Context associated to that recipient.